-I wake to water lapping against the boat.
+I wake to the water lapping against the boat.
 My eyes open and focus on Clive’s face.
-Judging by the amount of light in the cabin it must be around 7:30 in the morning.
+Judging by the amount of light in the cabin, it must be around 7:30 in the morning.
 We rise from bed and decide to walk into town for coffee and breakfast.
-We’ve become fond of our daily 20 minute walk from where our boat is docked in the Port de Plaiusance to le Vieux Port (Old Harbor).
-From the marina, a pathway winds it’s way along the water and into the heart of La Rochelle.
+We’ve become fond of our daily 20-minute walk from where we docked our boat in the Port de Plaiusance to le Vieux Port (Old Harbor).
+From the marina, a pathway winds its way along the water and into the heart of La Rochelle.
 It’s Friday morning, and there’s hardly anyone around.
-As we make our way into the old Port we decide to grab a table overlooking the harbor and main street, Quai Duperré.
+As we make our way into the old Port, we decide to grab a table overlooking the harbor and main street, Quai Duperré.
 We sit in silence as we sip on our espresso and watch the people slowly emerge into the scene.
-I’ve always enjoyed observing people, studying human behavior is probably one of my favorite things to do.
+I’ve always enjoyed observing people.
+Studying human behavior is probably one of my favorite things to do.

-Being a lover of food and cooking I relished in our trips to the Central Market.
+Being a lover of food and cooking, I relished our trips to the Central Market.
 The fruit and vegetable vendors line up outside.
-The bright colors held me captivated where I stood and the heaping mounds of fruits and vegetables made it difficult to choose which vendor to buy from.
-I saw the most beautiful red strawberries I’ve ever seen, vibrant orange carrots and a healthy selection of almost any vegetable I could imagine.
-Once inside, the smell of fish provoked our nostrils and the sight of fish on ice made my eyes widen.
+The bright colors held me captivated where I stood, and the heaping mounds of fruits and vegetables made it challenging to choose which vendor to buy.
+I saw the most beautiful red strawberries I’ve ever seen, rich orange carrots, and a healthy selection of almost any vegetable I could imagine.
+Once inside, the smell of fish provoked our nostrils, and the sight of fish on ice made my eyes widen.
 I’ve never had the stomach for looking at dead fish or visiting one butcher after another, but I sucked it up for Clive.
-I found myself standing in front of a table selecting locally made spices for our galley, inquiring about the display of olive tapenade for dips, trying cheeses I’ve never heard of before and with Google translate by my side, I successfully made it through.
-It’s amazing how far a smile will get you and knowing a few words of the local language.
+I found myself standing in front of a table, selecting locally made spices for our galley, inquiring about the display of olive tapenade for dips, trying cheeses I’ve never heard of before, and with Google translate by my side.
+I successfully made it through.
+It’s incredible how far a smile will get you and knowing a few words of the local language.
 Oh, and hand gestures!
-Maybe it’s the Italian in me, but when I can’t communicate with someone I resort to a game of charades.
+Maybe it’s Italian in me, but when I can’t communicate with someone, I resort to a game of charades.